Training and Development Frameworks for Adult Autism Support Staff

 Governance and assurance

-Providers should evaluate training impact through audits, observations and feedback.
+Providers should evaluate training impact through structured governance processes, including:

 Why training must be dynamic